Dynamical phase transitions in the two-dimensional transverse-field Ising model: Introduction

-Recently, it was shown that in 1D transverse-field Ising models with certain interaction profiles beyond nearest-neighbor range \cite{Halimeh2017,Zauner2017,Homrighausen2017,Lang2017,Lang2018,Halimeh2018}, a third \emph{anomalous} phase can occur for certain quenches ending below the dynamical critical point, in which a new kind of cusps appear in the return rate that are not related to any zero crossings of the order parameter.
+Recently, it was shown that in 1D transverse-field Ising models with certain interaction profiles beyond nearest-neighbor range \cite{Halimeh2017,Zauner2017,Homrighausen2017,Lang2017,Lang2018,Halimeh2018}, a third \textit{anomalous} phase can occur for certain quenches below the dynamical critical point, in which a new kind of cusps appear in the return rate that are not related to any zero crossings of the order parameter.
 These anomalous cusps occur when the spectrum of the quench Hamiltonian hosts bound domain walls, whereas they are absent when domain walls are freely propagating \cite{Halimeh2018,Defenu2019}.
 Unlike TFIC, in TFIM local spin-flip excitations are always energetically favorable due to increased dimensionality even when the interactions are still nearest-neighbor.
 In particular, domain walls in 2D are always energetically unbounded because they scale as the square root of system size.
 This in principle suggests that the type of DPT-II criticality in TFIM should significantly differ from that of TFIC, especially that it has been shown in 1D that domain-wall coupling (i.e., the dominance of local spin excitations as lowest-lying quasiparticles) is a necessary condition for the appearance of anomalous cusps in the return rate \cite{Defenu2019}.

 In this work, we provide evidence that indeed shows TFIM hosts dynamical criticality that is fundamentally different from that of TFIC, and further validate the conclusions in Ref.~\cite{Halimeh2018} of a quasiparticle origin of the anomalous phase.
 To the best of our knowledge, our work comprises the first numerically exact study of dynamical phase transitions in nonintegrable higher-dimensional quantum many-body systems in the thermodynamic limit.
+However, it is important to note here that we achieve the thermodynamic in only one direction, while the second is finite with periodic boundary conditions (see Sec.~\ref{sec:results} for a finite-size analysis).
+Nevertheless, and as indicated in our results, the sizes we reach in the finite direction approach the thermodynamic limit well both in and out of equilibrium.